egrosdou01/blog.grosdouli.dev/blog/2025-07-05-cilium-gateway-api-cert-manager-lets-encrypt/cilium-gateway-api-cert-manager-lets-encrypt.md

 ### Gateway Resource

-The `Gateway` resource is an instance of traffic handling infrastructure.
+The `Gateway` resource is an instance of traffic-handling infrastructure.
 Once deployed, it will create a service of type `LoadBalancer` within the `argocd` namespace.
 If routing is configured properly in your lab, the ArgoCD instance will be accessible via the FQDN.
 Due to the annotation set to the resource, it will notify cert-manager to initiate the creation of a certificate named `argocd-server-tls`.

 ```yaml showLineNumbers
 ---